leanprover-community/blog/posts/affine-group-scheme-hopf-algebra.md

 This blog post is a double announcement:
 * The unexpected prerequisite of algebraic tori was recently cleared;
-* We are for contributors to help with the second phase of the project, ie toric geometry and its relation to convex geometry.
+* We are looking for contributors to help with the second phase of the project, i.e. toric geometry and its relation to convex geometry.

 <!-- TEASER_END -->